 This depends somewhat on the person who administered your TBAS.
-If the results are emailed to the PCSM Program Office, and if AFOQT scores are on file, a score should be available within 72 hours.
+Once the results are received in the PCSM Program Office along with the required documents and if the AFOQT scores are in the database, a score should be available within 2 business days.

 The TBAS may be taken at over 100 locations worldwide.
 Contact your MPF or recruiter for a location near you.
-You can find locations and phone numbers here.
+You can find locations and phone numbers at Testing Locations.